project-oak/oak/examples/aggregator/README.md

 ## Deployment

 The Aggregator example contains a `gcp/pod.yaml` file which is a config for Google Cloud deployment.

-The deployment consists of an Aggregator Oak application and a Backend server that are deployed as Docker containers using Kubernetes.
+An Aggregator deployment consists of a single pod with two running containers (an Aggregator Oak application and a Backend server) and a service with a TCP Load Balancer and an assigned static IP `35.246.87.178` that listens on the port `8080`.
+Aggregator is deployed using [Kubernetes](https://kubernetes.io/).

 In order to deploy the Aggregator example - run: